muhammadsadoon/saylani-web-and-app-development/README.md

 - **Description**:We used olny like anchar tags, bold, italic, and samantic tags only [assignment no 10](https://github.com/muhammadsadoon/saylani-web-and-app-development/tree/main/assignment_no_10)
 - **Assignment-no-11**: tenth Create simple page
 - **Description**:We used olny like anchar tags, bold, italic, and samantic tags only [assignment no 11](https://github.com/muhammadsadoon/saylani-web-and-app-development/tree/main/assignment_no_11)
+- **Assignment-no-12**: tenth Create simple page
+- **Description**:We used olny like anchar tags, bold, italic, and samantic tags only [assignment no 12](https://github.com/muhammadsadoon/saylani-web-and-app-development/tree/main/assignment_no_12)

 ## Features